 Access to residential facilities must be granted by the student host residing in that building.
 Guests must be registered with the appropriate area office and their vehicles must be registered with Campus safety.
 Guests are permitted for up to one week.
+Guest policy can be found in the student handbook.
 While on campus, guests are expected to abide by the college's Norms for Community Living and Policies.
 Ultimate responsibility for behavior of guest's rests with the student host.